North Korea and weapons of mass destruction

-North Korea had developed nuclear technology since the 1960s, with help from the Soviet Union, and finally joined the Non-Proliferation Treaty (NPT) in 1989, but failed to comply with its IAEA safeguards agreement and triggered a diplomatic crisis in 1993 by announcing its intent to withdraw from the NPT.
-The 1994 Agreed Framework with the United States put that withdrawal on hold and briefly improved relations, but when the Agreed Framework down, North Korea expelled IAEA inspectors and again announced its withdrawal from the NPT.
-(Note: There are differing views over whether North Korea's withdrawal proceedings were valid under the treaty, and its current status in relation to the treaty.)
+North Korea had developed nuclear technology at its Nyongbyon facility since the 1960s, with supply from the Soviet Union.
+After joining the NPT in 1989, it failed to comply with International Atomic Energy Agency (IAEA) safeguards.
+In 1993, after its noncompliance was reported to the UN Security Council, North Korea announced intent to withdraw from the NPT, triggering a diplomatic crisis.
+Under a 1994 framework, North Korea agreed to freeze its nuclear development and suspend its NPT withdrawal, while the US would arrange for construction of two light water reactors in North Korea.
+The framework collapsed in 2003, when North Korea expelled IAEA inspectors and announced immediate NPT withdrawal.
 The subsequent six-party talks continued until 2007 but made little progress.
-Its first test in 2006 was met with international sanctions.
-Subsequent nuclear and missile tests have been internationally provocative, leading to a crisis in 2017 and 2018.
-In 2024, North Korea and Russia signed a security treaty: North Korea provided materiel and special forces to the Russo-Ukrainian war, and received sanctions bypasses and potential technology transfer.
-North Korea has also exported missiles to Egypt, Iran, Syria, and Pakistan, as well as assisted the construction of a reactor in the Syrian nuclear program.
+North Korea's first nuclear test in 2006 was met with international sanctions.

+Subsequent nuclear and missile tests have been internationally provocative, leading to a crisis in 2017–2018.
+In 2024, North Korea signed a security treaty with Russia, gaining sanctions bypasses and potential technology transfer.
+North Korea has also exported missiles to Egypt, Iran, Syria, and Pakistan, and assisted the construction of the Al Kibar reactor of the Syrian nuclear weapons program.
+North Korea is widely believed to have a chemical weapons arsenal of up to 5,000 tons, including sarin and mustard gas.
+Kim Jong Un is widely believed to have ordered the 2017 assassination of Kim Jong-nam, which used the chemical nerve agent, VX.
+It is unclear if North Korea has an offensive biological weapons program, although like many countries it has the industrial capability for one.